-Micro-contrast enhancement used in HDR photography unfortunately shows every unwanted sensor imperfection that every photographer, despite internal camera sensor cleaning, knows and dreads.
-Don’t stress – just eliminate them!
-With the easy to apply correction function from HDR projects 7 professional, it can even be fun.
+Unfortunately, the micro-contrast enhancement used in HDR photography shows all the unwanted sensor errors that every photographer knows and fears, despite the camera's internal sensor cleaning.
+Don't stress about it - just eliminate them!
+With the easy-to-use correction function of HDR projects 7 professional, this can even be fun.

-Pro Tip: This intelligent correction doesn’t only remove sensor spots, but other disturbing things too – a deserted beach has never been so easy to produce.
+Pro tip: This intelligent correction not only removes sensor spots, but also other distracting things - a deserted beach has never been so easy to produce.

-Select the brush tool under (6) and click on the point of the image that you would like to correct.
-A circle will appear beside it that will serve as a source.
+Select the brush tool under (6) and click on the point of the image you want to correct.
+A circle will appear next to it, which will serve as a source.

-Move this circle to a place on the image that can act as a source for the first marking.
+Move this circle to a point of the image that can serve as the source for the first mark.
 The selected area will then be improved based on the source.

-Prior to this, you can reveal sensor spots, which will appear as a bright patch in the image, with (1).
-(2) Allows you to expose or hide the fixed areas.
-The corrections are still active, even if they have been blended in.
-Hiding is solely to enable a before and after comparison.
+Before that, you can use (1) to reveal sensor spots, which will then appear as a bright spot in the image.
+With (2) you can expose or hide the fixed areas.
+The corrections are still active even if they have been hidden.
+The only purpose of hiding is to allow a before and after comparison.

-You can select multiple areas to correct by simply clicking on the brush symbol (6) and adding another point.
-The button marked (3) can blend the targeted corrections in and out, which also controls clarity.
+You can select multiple areas to be corrected by simply clicking on the brush icon (6) and adding another point.
+The button (3) allows you to show and hide the targeted corrections, which also controls clarity.

-NEW: Under the quality (10) tab, a dropdown menu including five new quality modes allowing you to automatically search for corresponding areas will open.
-With the different quality levels you can scale how the automatic search proceeds.
+NEW: Under the Quality tab (10), a drop-down menu opens with five new quality modes that let you automatically search for appropriate areas.
+The different quality levels allow you to scale how the automatic search runs.

-Note: This search quality is used for all of the following search area settings.
+Note: This search quality is used for all subsequent search range settings.

 (5) Deletes the added corrections.
-The section marked (7) controls the size of the area that is to be corrected.
+The area marked (7) controls the size of the area to be corrected.

-You also have the option to automatically search for the best source area for the improvement.
-Click on the (8) button.
-Button (4) calculates the appropriate correction spots for all of the points automatically set using (8).
-All currently selected corrections can be deleted with the (9) button
+You also have the option to automatically search for the best source area for enhancement.
+Click on the button (8).
+The button (4) calculates the corresponding correction points for all points automatically set with (8).
+All currently selected corrections can be deleted with the button (9).